toggleshift/availity_test/README.md

 This is a Spark project used to generate reports that deliver data about providers.

+## Completed Project Notes

+The project is completed and the code is available in the `src` folder.
+The code is written in Scala and uses Spark to process the data.
+The reports are saved in the `data` folder in JSON format in folders `output1` and `output2`.

+Note: There was not enough time to complete unit test specs.
+That is a remaining "TODO" in the project.

 ## Requirements
 * Language: Scala
 * Framework: Spark